Last Updated on

 High school is daunting!
 With puberty, sports, school, and learning to drive, I know you have enough on your plate.
 However, that doesn’t change the fact that college is looming near on the horizon.
 I’m sure you probably want to bury your head in the sand and think “I’ll worry about it when the time comes” but the sooner you plan for college, the better prepared you’ll be.
 Some great ways to prepare for college and university are to:

-- do your research on different schools (check out my blog post and college bucketlist checklist below),
+- do your research on different schools (check out my blog post),

 - start applying to scholarships (I have a master list of scholarships you can apply to as a bonus when you grab your College Applications Tracker here),

 Disclosure: This post about AP classes contains affiliate links.
 This mean that, if you purchase any of my recommended products at the bottom of the post, I will earn a small commission at no extra charge to you.
 Keep in mind though, that I only post affiliate links to products and services I personally love and use myself!
 Purchasing through my page ensures that I am able to keep writing useful content for all of you.

 Having AP classes on your transcript can work wonders when it comes to college, but they have their drawbacks as well.
 I’ve written up a list of PROs and CONS for you to consider when you’re debating whether or not to take an AP class next term.